railsbridge-boston/docs-hardfork/sites/en/installfest/installfest.md

 <div class="alert alert-info">
-<strong>Hey, read this</strong>: You don't need to read this before the workshop.
-We'll go over it during Railsbridge.
+<strong>Students!
+If you've gotten this far</strong>: You don't need to read this before the workshop.
+We'll go over it when everyone is there.
 </div>

 ### Goal